 Beet Tops Pesto

-After my spinach and parsley pesto revelation (whaa?
-Pesto isn’t just for basil?)
-I’m more creative turning random green stuff into pesto and this beet tops pesto is such a quick and easy way to use up odds and ends.
-Some beet greens, some nuts, some cheese, some garlic, some olive oil, and poof! you got yourself a tasty sauce for some pasta.
+After my spinach and parsley pesto experiment, I’ve been turning random green stuff into pesto, and this beet tops pesto is my new fave.
+Some beet greens, some nuts, some cheese, some garlic, some olive oil, and poof!ย you got yourself a tasty sauce for some pasta.

-- Toss it with pasta for pasta salads, side dishes, or main course.
+- Toss it with pasta for pasta salads, side dishes, or main courses.

 - Spread it on sandwiches.